-Original Zen &mdash Best known in the Old Core Inner Worlds, the Terran Federation, FAS, Sophic League, and the Outer Volumes.
+Original Zen - Best known in the Old Core Inner Worlds, the Terran Federation, FAS, Sophic League, and the Outer Volumes.
 Enlightenment is defined as a "gateless gate."
-Rather than subscribing to the notion of achieving a reward at the end of a long struggle, an enlightened Zen practitioner simply sees everything as it is, as it's always been.
+Rather than subscribing to the notion of achieving a reward at the end of a long struggle, an enlightened Zen practitioner simply sees everything as it is, as it has always been.
 Depending on the school and the orientation of the teacher either meditation, koans, or both may be emphasized.

 Orthodox Zen - Original to the Terran Federation and some Old Core Inner Worlds, and found in scattered Hider, Feral groups, especially along the Periphery.
 Seeks to stick as close to original Zen as possible, avoiding Pozenist influence.